bytebase/bytebase/store/seed/README.md

 This folder contains the seed data.
-Each folder contains seed files for the corresponding mode
+The release seed data is loaded when building with "release" tag and is NOT running with --demo.
+Otherwise, the test seed data is loaded.

 Each file represents the data for a particular table.
 The file name is something like 00XX, reasons for doing this: